mapado/prettier-plugin-gherkin/README.md

 If false, all escaped backslash will be transformed to simple backslash : `\\` → `\` If true, all backslash will be espaced : `\` → `\\`

-This option may due to the parser([see issue](https://github.com/cucumber/common/issues/2115)) and is here because of an inconsistence between the [gherkin reference](https://cucumber.io/docs/gherkin/reference/#table-cell-escaping), that said that:
+This option may be due to the parser ([see issue](https://github.com/cucumber/common/issues/2115)) and is here because of an inconsistence between the [gherkin reference](https://cucumber.io/docs/gherkin/reference/#table-cell-escaping), that said that:

 > if you need a `\`, you can escape that with `\\`.